merkle-open/generator-nitro/packages/project-nitro-typescript/src/shared/props/token/readme.md

 # Tokens

-Output of CSS Custom Propertie

-- core, semantic & component variables will be included in the build
-- theme files are processed through gulp (task "themes") and inluded separatley in markup
+CSS Custom Properties Setup.
+The variables are referenced in the webpack entry point.